Our visit to Suomenlinna

 When the Winter War broke out in 1939 against Soviet Russia, the Finnish forces stationed there included anti-aircraft and a submarine fleet.
 After the Continuation War, only a few military forces remained at Suomenlinna.

-Since it was no longer considered practical as a military base, the Finnish Defense Forces announced that they would be vacating the sea fortress completely.
-In 1973, Suomenlinna was turned over to the civilian administration, and the only Defense Forces that are still there is the Naval Academy.
+Since it was no longer considered practical as a military base, the Finnish Defense Forces announced they would vacate the sea fortress completely.
+In 1973, Suomenlinna was turned over to the civilian administration, and the only Defense Force still there was the Naval Academy.

 Suomenlinna Sveaborg